mphemming/AWS-Project-2-StaticWebsite/README.md

 * Add a domain name for the hosted UI.
 You can call it anything, but it has to be unique.
 4. After saving changes, click on the 'view hosted UI' button to test the login interface.
 5. Copy the URL for this hosted UI into the three html scripts uploaded in the S3 bucket, making sure to change some parts of the URL for 'logged_in.html'.
 6. create a user to test the login mechanism.
 You do this by going to the Cognito user pool and then click on 'create user'.
 An email will be sent with the username and temporary password, and then once logged in the user will have the opportunity to input required info and change the password.

-Note that I did not receive an email when I used the same email for the user as used for the user pool email setup.
+> :information_source: **Note that I did not receive an email when I used the same email for the user as used for the user pool email setup.**

 ## Access data from DynamoDB table on secure webpage

 ## Update the website to use a BootStrap template

-## Notes
+## Other notes

-The website URL might not work at first relating to http vs https.
+* The website URL might not work at first relating to http vs https.
 Changing the URL to 'https' usually works.
-For Cognito, it is better to not use the same email address for the testing user as used when creating the user pool
+* For Cognito, it is better to not use the same email address for the testing user as used when creating the user pool